mrtbonato/optiscape/README.md

 # optiscape

 The codes support the analysis included in the paper: Bonato M., Burian A., Equihua J.A., Bartowski B. Cord A. F., Strauch, M. (in preparation).
-Optimizing the spatial allocation of Agri-Environmental Practices to minimize trade-offs and achieve win-win solutions in multifunctional landscapes
+Minimizing trade-offs in agricultural landscapes through optimal spatial allocation of agri-environmental practices.